Fellowships

 Taylor/Blakeslee Fellowships for Graduate Study in Science Writing

-Students entering national science-writing programs compete for these fellowships, offered by the Council for the Advancement of Science Writing.
-Award amount in recent years: $5,000.
-UCSC students have an excellent track record of success.
+Students entering national science-writing programs compete for these prestigious fellowships, offered by the Council for the Advancement of Science Writing.
+Award amount: seven national scholarships at $5,000 each.
+The 2023-24 winners include four UCSC Science Communication students.

-How to apply: Complete this application form from the CASW website.
+How to apply: Complete an application form at the CASW website.
+Application window opens on January 1.

 Alumni Scholarship Fund

-SciCom graduates contribute to an unrestricted scholarship fund, given annually to a deserving incoming student.
-Award amount: varies each year, up to $10,000.
+Graduates of our program contribute to an unrestricted scholarship fund, given annually to a deserving incoming student.
+Award amount: varies, up to $10,000.

 ARCS Foundation Scholarships

-The Achievement Rewards for College Scientists (ARCS) Foundation, Northern California chapter, offers scholarships to two students in the Science Communication Program.
-The director selects the ARCS fellows in conjunction with the Dean of the Division of Physical and Biological Sciences at UCSC.
-Recipients attend an awards luncheon in San Francisco with winners from five other Bay Area universities.
-Award amount: $10,000 each.
+The Achievement Rewards for College Scientists (ARCS) Foundation, Northern California chapter, offers unrestricted scholarships to two students each year in the Science Communication Program.
+Recipients attend an awards dinner in San Francisco with winners from five other Bay Area universities and present their work at a year-end research symposium.
+Award amount: $10,000.

-Funded by a private donor in Seattle, these fellowships honor the career of Cary Lu, founding managing editor of High Technology and author of the essential guide to Macintosh computers, the Apple Macintosh Book.
-Awarded in varying amounts to one or two incoming students who show exceptional promise as thoughtful and distinctive science journalists.
+Funded by two private donors, these fellowships honor the career of Cary Lu, founding managing editor of High Technology and author of the essential guide to Macintosh computers, the Apple Macintosh Book.
+Awarded to one incoming student who shows exceptional promise as a thoughtful and distinctive science journalist.
+Award amount: $15,000.

 Graduate Division Fellowships

-The UC Santa Cruz Division of Graduate Studies provides funds to cover a portion of the tuition and fees for several students each year.
-Award amount: $6,000 to $8,000.
+UCSC's Division of Graduate Studies provides funds to cover a portion of the tuition and fees for several students each year.
+Award amount: varies, up to $12,000.

 Financial Aid

-International students are not eligible for federal financial aid or application fee waivers.
-However, they may be eligible for funds from the Science Communication Program.
+International students are not eligible for federal financial aid.
+However, they are eligible for funds from the Science Communication Program.
 All international students must demonstrate capacity to cover the full year of program costs and living expenses.

 For applications and further information, contact: